-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

 October 30, 1611 – Death of King Karl IX of Sweden at Nyköping Castle in Sweden; buried at Strängnäs Cathedral in Sweden

-Karl became King of Sweden by supporting the Protestant cause during the increasingly tense times of religious discord between Protestants and Catholics.
+Karl became King of Sweden by supporting the Protestant cause during the increasingly tense religious discord between Protestants and Catholics.
 In 1604, the Swedish Riksdag declared that Karl’s Catholic nephew King Sigismund abdicated the Swedish throne and recognized Karl as the sovereign – Karl IX, King of Sweden.
-Sigismund had lost the Swedish throne but he reigned as King of Poland until his death in 1632.
+Sigismund had lost the Swedish throne but he reigned as King of Poland until he died in 1632.
 Karl reigned for only seven years, dying in 1611 at the age of 61.
 Karl IX has a most unusual grave monument – a rider on a horse wearing gold armor placed over Karl IX’s family crypt.
 The gold armor was made by twelve of Stockholm’s most prominent goldsmiths.
 There is a photo of Karl’s unusual grave monument in his article.

 Unofficial Royalty: King Karl IX of Sweden